Martins Bank: In popular culture

+The 1971 film version of Dad's Army featured the fictional Walmington-on-Sea branch of Martins Bank, actually the Crown pub in Chalfont St Giles.

 Martins Bank worked in association with the Kiddicraft Toy Company and Metcalfe Models to provide toys with the bank's logo on them.
-These included miniature cheque and paying in books, and cardboard construction kits for model railway enthusiasts.
-In 1968, whilst already part of the Barclays Group of Companies, Martins issued what became a commemorative grasshopper money box in clear yellow plastic. this was given to children who opened savings accounts, along with a gilt brooch.
+These included miniature cheque and paying-in books, and cardboard construction kits for model railway enthusiasts.
+In 1968, shortly before becoming part of the Barclays Group of Companies, Martins issued what became a commemorative grasshopper money box in clear yellow plastic.
+This was given to children who opened savings accounts, along with a gilt brooch.